 The surgical incision is made at the back of the ears, so that after the operation, the scar is hidden behind the outer ear and is not noticeable.
 Depending on the shape and nature of deformation, during the procedure part of the skin and cartilage is cut.
 The cartilage is thinned out, moved or reshaped.

 There are many operational techniques.
 We select the one, which according to the operating surgeon's experience, is most appropriate in the given case.
 All the techniques have in common the inserting of permanent stitches and scraping of the cartilage, so the ear curves in the desired direction.

 Protruding ears cause embarrassment and destroy the self-esteem of both children and adults.
 We often try to cover them up with our hair.
 Normally, protruding ears are the result of excess cartilage in the ear or due to errors in development of the ear, when the auricles have not been adequately developed.

 Through otoplasty, we restructure, relocate or reduce the size and prominence of one or both ears to create a more natural and likeable appearance.
 With children, it is most appropriate that the operation be planned between the fifth and sixth year, when the ear has reached 90 % of adult size and is fully shaped.

 Since children with protruding ears are often the objects of ridicule of their peers, it is best that the procedure be carried out before the child starts school.
 A normally shaped auricle is usually no more than two centimetres away from the scalp.
 The top of the ears is usually at the same level as the eyebrows; the bottom is level with the base of the nose.
-Up to the age of eighteen, the costs of the operation are covered by insurance.

 ||Description and characteristics